Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Introduction

 \section{Introduction}

-Observations of diffuse matter around galaxies, the circumgalactic medium (CGM), provide evidence for substantial reservoirs of "warm/hot" ($10^5-10^6$~K) gas extending to large radii from the central galaxies \citep{Tumlinson11,Gupta12,Johnson15,Burchett19}.
-The warm/hot CGM is traced by absorption and emission lines of highly ionized species in the UV and X-ray \citep{Bregman07,Henley10,Henley10lines}, and the observations also probe much cooler ($\sim 10^{4}$~K) components within the hot gas \citep{Werk13,Prochaska17}.
-Many questions remain open, such as what are the density and temperature distributions of the CGM, its metallicity, and ionization state, and total mass \citep{Bregman07rev,TPW17}.
-Numerical simulations addressing these questions are challenging, due to the high resolution required and the computational cost \citep{Hummels18,Peeples19}.
-The properties of the simulated CGM are also sensitive to the assumed physical models, such as the feedback prescriptions and physical processes on small scales \citep{McCourt12,Fielding17a,Ji19}.
-Analytic models provide a different avenue to address the open questions regarding the structure of the CGM \citep{MB04,Anderson10,Miller13,Stern18,Qu18a}.
+Observations of diffuse matter around galaxies, the circumgalactic medium (CGM), provide evidence for substantial reservoirs of ``warm/hot" ($10^5-10^6$~K) gas extending to large radii from the central galaxies \citep{P11,Tumlinson11,Gupta12,Johnson15,Burchett19}.
+The warm/hot CGM is traced by absorption and emission lines of highly ionized species in the UV and X-ray \citep{Bregman07,Henley10,Henley10lines}.
+Observations also find a cool ($\sim 10^{4}$~K) phase in the CGM, detected through absorption features from hydrogen and lower metal ions \citep{Werk13,Prochaska17}.
+Many questions remain open, such as what are the density and temperature distributions of the CGM, its metallicity, and ionization state, and total mass \citep{Bregman07rev,Putman12rev,TPW17}.
+Numerical simulations addressing these questions are challenging, due to the high resolution required and the computational cost \citep{Hummels19,Peeples19}.
+The properties of the simulated CGM are also sensitive to the assumed physical models, such as the feedback prescriptions and physical processes on small scales \citep{McCourt12,Fielding17b,Ji19,LiB20}.
+Analytic models provide a different avenue to address the open questions regarding the structure of the CGM \citep{MB04,Anderson10,Miller13,MP17,Stern18,MW18,QB18a, V19}.

-In \citet[hereafter FSM17]{FSM17} we presented a two-phase, warm and hot, model for the circumgalactic corona, with the mean gas temperature constant (isothermal model) as a function of radius in each phase.
-We assumed that the metallicity is constant throughout the corona and found that a value of $Z=0.5$ solar was needed to reproduce the oxygen column densities that are measured in absorption.
-Large CGM gas masses, comparable to those required for "baryonic closure" of the parent galaxy halos, were also needed.
-Our isothermal model in FSM17 was successful in reproducing the highly ionized oxygen columns, but with some challenges, such as high gas temperature and pressure in the hot phase, and a short cooling time of the warm phase.
+In \citet[hereafter FSM17]{FSM17} we presented a two-phase model, with separate warm and hot components, for the circumgalactic corona, with the mean gas temperature constant (isothermal model) as a function of radius in each phase.
+We assumed that the metallicity is constant throughout the corona and found that a value of $Z'=0.5$ solar is needed to reproduce the oxygen column densities that are measured in absorption.
+Large CGM gas masses, comparable to those required for ``baryonic closure" of the parent galaxy halos, are also needed.
+Our isothermal model in FSM17 is successful in reproducing the highly ionized oxygen columns, but with some challenges, such as high gas temperature and pressure in the hot phase, and a short cooling time of the warm phase\footnote {~In this paper we adopt the terminology used for the CGM in the literature - ``warm/hot" for gas temperatures between $10^{5}$ and $10^{7}$~K, and ``cool" for $\sim 10^4$~K gas (see also \citealp{Werk16,Prochaska17})}.